Bus42/Fallout4/NEXUSMODS_DESCRIPTION.md

 ## Description

+I called this one (F)All Out War because Sim Settlements 2 Chapter 3 is a primary mod in this collection and presents the gunners as a serious threat.
+We Are The Minutemen and Militarized Minutemen give the Minutemen real teeth.
+There are more enemy types and added mechanics for calling in an airstrike, either from your faction in SS2 or from the Minutemen - or both!
+You now have the ability to build and maintain a fleet of vertibirds with different loadouts and paint schemes.
+There are more weapons, and the raiders have them, too.
+The combination of the Feral Ghouls Expansion Pack and Black Summer mods make ferals much more problematic than before.

 While my last collection was great, it wasn't quite stable enough so I made some sacrifices in the interests of stability.
 I removed several mods such as Diamond City Expansion, Scrap Everything, Water Effects and Textures, and other great mods that just didn't quite make the cut.
 Most were replaced with more stable methods.

 My goal was immersive game play, improved survival mechanics, and a richer story line while maintaining a challenging game.
 A survival play-through can be more enjoyable now with full customization and added fast-travel mechanics via Caravans in SS2 settlements, the teleporter, personal vertibirds, and a sailboat.
 New settlements include a vast underground facility, an underwater vault (cut content), and an underground hideout full of goodies.
 I strongly suggest finding Heather Casdin right away, she's the best companion mod ever created.
 Level 109 and I'm still getting new dialogue and interactions.